 |Japan finds enough rare-earth metals to last 700 years

-Japanese researchers have discovered enough reserves of rare-earth metals (REMs) to satisfy global demand for up to 700 years.
-Oceanographers surveyed the deep-sea mud on the Pacific Ocean floor near Japan's Ogasawara Islands, which are about 2,000 kilometers southeast of Tokyo.
-Scientists say the minerals find, "has the potential to supply these metals on a semi-infinite basis to the world".
-Researchers from Waseda University and the University of Tokyo estimate the area they mapped contains more than 16 million tons of rare-earth metals.
-They added that the area offers "great potential as ore deposits for some of the most critically important elements in modern society".
+Researchers have found reserves of rare-earth metals (REMs) to meet global demand for up to 700 years.
+Scientists surveyed the Pacific Ocean floor 2,000 kilometers southeast of Tokyo.
+They say the REMs have "the potential to supply these metals on a semi-infinite basis to the world".
+Researchers believe the area has over 16 million tons of REMs.
+There is, "great potential…for some of the most critically important elements in modern society".

-A rare-earth metal is one of a set of seventeen chemical elements in the periodic table.
-They have what many of us would consider to be relatively unknown names, like europium, promethium scandium and terbium.
-The uses, applications, and demand of rare-earth elements have greatly increased with our reliance on high-tech products.
-They are widely used in the production of electric motors for hybrid vehicles, wind turbines, hard disc drives, portable electronics, microphones, speakers and a whole array of other products.
-Around 90 per cent of the world's supply of REMs used to manufacture advanced electronics currently comes from China.
-The discovery near Japan could bring down prices.
+There are a total of 17 rare-earth metals.
+These elements have fairly unknown names, like europium and terbium.
+Their use has greatly increased with our need for high-tech products.
+REMs are widely used in hybrid vehicles, wind turbines, disc drives, portable electronics and many other products.
+Around 90 per cent of REMs used in advanced electronics currently come from China.
+The new discovery near Japan could bring down prices.